fbpx

 Salt & Wind Travel

 Sooner or later, it’ll happen.
-If you travel to Lake Garda, someone will suggest you visit the historic city of Sirmione.
+If you travel to Lake Garda, someone will tell you to visit the historic city of Sirmione.
 And, well, we couldn’t agree more.
-Yes, Sirmione, Italy is that town.
-As in the town they visited in Call Me By Your Namewhere there are Roman ruins and a castle set along impossibly clear turquoise waters.
+Yes, Sirmione, Italy, is that town.
+As in the village they visited in Call Me By Your Name, there are Roman ruins and a castle set along impossibly clear turquoise waters.

-There are a lot of stunning historic villages to visit when you travel to Italy.
+There are many stunning historic villages to visit when you travel to Italy.
 But few have the combos of looks, history, geography, gorgeous water, and charm of Sirmione.

 Aerial View Of Sirmione Italy Castle